 - Fiscal policy is controlled by the ministry of finance of the country.
 Monetary policy, on the other hand, is controlled by the central bank of the country.

 - The fiscal policy ensures the overall well-being of the economy.
-Monetary policy is the subset of fiscal policy.
+Monetary policy is a subset of fiscal policy.

 - Fiscal policy is formed every year after reviewing the results of the previous year.
 Monetary policy is formed as per the economic conditions of the country.

-- Both fiscal policy and monetary policy can be used as expansionary and contractionary policies in different conditions.
+- Both can be used as expansionary and contractionary policies in different conditions.

 - Fiscal policy has reasonable political influence.
 Monetary policy doesn’t have political influence.

-This has a been a guide to the top differences between Fiscal policy vs monetary policy.
-Here we also discuss the differences between the two with examples, infographics, and comparison table.
+This has been a guide to Fiscal policy vs Monetary Policy.
+Here we discuss the top differences between them with infographics and comparison table.
 You may also have a look at the following articles to learn more –